whyboris/utilitarianism.net/content/en/01-introduction-to-utilitarianism.md

 What matters most for utilitarianism is improving the well-being of all individuals, regardless of their gender, race, species, or their geographical or temporal location.

 All utilitarian theories share four key elements: consequentialism, welfarism, impartiality, and aggregationism.
 Classical utilitarianism includes two further elements: hedonism and totalism.
 Hedonism is the view that one’s well-being is determined by the balance of one’s positive and negative conscious experiences.
-The total view holds that the value of adding an additional person to an outcome is equal to the value of that person’s lifetime well-being.
+The total view holds that the value of adding an additional person to an outcome is equal to the value of that person’s lifetime well-being, together with whatever effects they have on others' well-being.

 Utilitarian ethics has an intellectual tradition spanning centuries, during which it has prompted many heated debates.
 Critics of utilitarianism accuse the theory of disregarding rights and being overly demanding, among other objections.
 Advocates counter that the theory has attractive theoretical virtues and offers a compelling account of what fundamentally matters.
 If difficult tradeoffs were settled behind a veil of ignorance to minimize risk of bias, it would be rational for everyone involved to endorse utilitarian recommendations.
 Close examination of these competing arguments is required to come to an informed view of this controversial theory.